kristianmandrup/json-operator/README.md

 }
 ```

-You can create custom remove functionality with apply as demonstrated here:
+You can also create more advanced `remove` functionality with `apply` as demonstrated here:

 - [remove obj example](https://github.com/kristianmandrup/jsonpath/blob/master/test/sugar.js#L69)
 - [remove function example](https://github.com/kristianmandrup/jsonpath/blob/master/test/sugar.js#L42)

-Then add your custom delete function to the operator object or the class `.prototype`.
+Then add your custom delete functions to the `operator` object or the class `JsonOperator.prototype`.

 ## Usage